Skip to main content

 X (Twitter) User ID (Numeric)X (Twitter)'s internal numeric ID.

-Bot (beta)Whether the user is deemed highly likely to be a bot based on analysis of their posts and a proprietary algorithm.
+Bot (beta)Whether the user is deemed highly likely to be a bot based on analysis of their posts and SocialDog's unique algorithm

-Adult Content (beta)Whether the user is deemed to post a lot of adult content based on analysis of their posts and a proprietary algorithm.
+Adult Content (beta)Whether the user is deemed to have a high number of adult posts based on analysis of their posts and SocialDog's unique algorithm

-Advertisement/Promotion Content (beta)Whether the user is deemed to post a lot of advertisements or promotions based on analysis of their posts and a proprietary algorithm.
+Advertisement/Promotional Post (beta)Whether the user is deemed to have a high number of advertisement or promotional posts based on analysis of their posts and SocialDog's unique algorithm

-These are automatically determined and estimated by AI using SocialDog's proprietary algorithms.
-As this is an automated determination by machine, the results may sometimes be inaccurate.
+These are automatically determined and estimated by AI, which has been trained using SocialDog's unique algorithms.
+As this is an automated judgment by machine, the results may sometimes be incorrect.

 • Data prior to SocialDog registration is not acquired.